bigcommerce/dev-docs/markdown/legacy/blueprint-themes/checkout-styling.md

 <!-- theme: success -->

 ### Function Names
-> There is no way to re-display this pop-up after selecting Done, so be sure to securely store the credentials before leaving this screen.
+> Although you will see references to "Stencil" functions throughout this template file's CSS, this version of the CSS is designed to be fully compatible with Blueprint themes.

 </div>
 </div>